tbeidlershenk/hotround/README.md

 ### CaddieBot

-CaddieBot serves as a PDGA round rating calculator for Discord, aggregating tournament results for any disc golf course and layout.
+CaddieBot is a Discord bot serving as a PDGA round rating calculator, aggregating tournament results for any disc golf course and layout.

-The bot uses tournaments from discgolfscene.com, with score & rating data from cooresponding pdgalive.com pages.
+The bot uses tournaments from `discgolfscene.com`, with score & rating data from cooresponding `pdgalive.com` pages.

 Web interface coming soon!